opensafely/documentation/docs/releasing-files.md

 It may be possible for exceptions to be made if they can be justified as being both analytically necessary and definitely non-disclosive.
 This must be discussed with the OpenSAFELY team.

 **If you are unsure about anything, please email us: <disclosurecontrol@opensafely.org>.**

+## Sharing and Publication of your study results (released the Level 4 environment) and GitHub repository

+### Study results
+Once the Level 4 outputs have been released (as per the above process), you can share the data **in confidence** with wider members of the research team, including external collaborators.
+For example, the study author may copy the outputs from the GitHub repository to a document being prepared for publication, or to seek feedback and contribution from other colleagues to inform the final paper or report.

+However, prior to any open publication (e.g. MedRxiv), or circulation of the findings outside of the immediate research team or collaborators (e.g. presentations given to interested groups), the final paper/report/presentation (etc.), including a brief lay summary of the important conclusions, **MUST FIRST BE EMAILED to <amir.mehrkar@phc.ox.ac.uk> who will seek final approval for release from NHS England.** The purpose of this approval step is to check that the paper/report aligns with the stated application purpose.

+### Study GitHub repository

+Similarly, **the study repository must be kept private until project completion and NHS England approval has been obtained**; however, the OpenSAFELY Oversight Board has recommended that all study GitHub repositories (to include the study definition code, codelists and released results) be make public 12 months after any code has been executed against the underlying patient data.

+!!! warning
+    ** YOU MUST NOT publish any results or circulate findings with any interested groups outside of the immediate research team, or make public your study GitHub repository **until you have received approval from NHS England.** To obtain approval email <amir.mehrkar@phc.oc.ac.uk> with your paper/report/presentation including a brief lay summary of the important conclusions.

 ## Redaction data breaches and how to recover from them